waynodiablo/Oystercard/pills/datamapper.md

 # However, the database tables don't exist yet.
 Let's tell datamapper to create them
 DataMapper.auto_upgrade!
 ```
+Require this file near the top of your main application file - until this file is required, your app will not be able to access the database.

 So, we begin by telling datamapper where our database is going to be.
 The second argument to setup() is called a connection string.
 It has the following format.